-The Postpartum Care HEDIS measure captures the percentage of deliveries that had a postpartum visit on or between 7 to 84 days after delivery (a day early or a day late does not count).
+The Postpartum Care HEDIS measure captures the percentage of deliveries that had a postpartum visit on or between 7 and 84 days after delivery (a day early or a day late does not count).
 Call patients to schedule the postpartum visits and remind them of their appointment dates and times.
 Be sure to follow up with patients who miss appointments to reschedule.

-Documentation must indicate visit date and evidence of one of the following:
+Documentation must indicate the visit date and evidence of one of the following:

-- Pelvic exam. - Evaluation of weight, blood pressure, breasts, and abdomen (notation of breastfeeding is acceptable for the evaluation of breasts component). - Notation of postpartum care (for example, six-week check, postpartum care, PP care, PP check). - Screening for depression, anxiety, tobacco use, substance use disorder, or preexisting mental health disorders. - Glucose screening for women with gestational diabetes. - Documentation of any of the following topics: - Infant care or breastfeeding - Resumption of intercourse, birth spacing, or family planning - Sleep/fatigue - Resumption of physical activity and attainment of healthy weight - Make sure the postpartum date is on the claim.
+- Pelvic exam. - Evaluation of weight, blood pressure, breasts, and abdomen (notation of breastfeeding is acceptable for the evaluation of breasts component). - Notation of postpartum care (for example, six-week check, postpartum care, PP care, PP check). - Perineal or cesarean incision/wound check - Screening for depression, anxiety, tobacco use, substance use disorder or preexisting mental health disorders. - Glucose screening for those with gestational diabetes.

+- Documentation of any of the following topics: - Infant care or breastfeeding - Resumption of intercourse, birth spacing, or family planning - Sleep/fatigue - Resumption of physical activity and attainment of healthy weight - Postpartum-related billing codes: - Use the following codes to document services and visits for postpartum care.